2016 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2016-D Shield Penny Value

-The 2016-D Shield Penny distinguishes itself as one of Denver’s most prolific modern penny production, with 4,420,400,000 pieces struck.
-Despite billion-plus mintages, Denver’s 2016-D specimens produced the year’s highest auction record when an MS68RD example sold for $1,550 through Numismatic Guaranty Company in 2018, surpassing even Philadelphia’s record by $650.
+The 2016-D Shield Penny distinguishes itself as one of Denver’s most prolific modern penny productions, with 4,420,400,000 pieces struck.
+Despite its billion-plus mintage, this is the year’s top performer at auction—an MS68RD example sold for $1,550 through Numismatic Guaranty Company (NGC) in 2018, surpassing even Philadelphia’s $899.95 record by $650.

 Denver’s striking process during this period created sharper shield definition compared to Philadelphia’s high-volume runs, particularly evident in the Union Shield’s thirteen vertical stripes and scroll banner details that often appear crisper on Denver specimens, making them preferred by collectors seeking superior eye appeal in this transitional Shield design era.